Streetball

-Streetballers at the Venice Beach basketball courts in Los Angeles, California, United States.
+'The Professor' playing streetball in Brooklyn, NY.

-Streetball (or street basketball) is a variation of basketball, typically played on outdoor courts and featuring significantly less formal structure and enforcement of the game's rules.
-As such, its format is more conducive to allowing players to publicly showcase their own individual skills.
+Streetball (or street basketball) is a variation of pick-up basketball, typically played on outdoor courts, allowing players to publicly showcase their own individual skills.
 Streetball may also refer to other urban sports played on asphalt.
-It is particularly popular and important in New York City and Los Angeles, though its popularity has spread across the United States due to the game's adaptability.
+It's form originates from the outdoor courts of New York City and Los Angeles, though its popularity has spread across the world due to the game's adaptability and accessibility.
+Streetball has also become connected to urban culture, where it functions as a social space, community activity, and form of expression tied to neighborhood identity.
+In recent decades, streetball has also appeared in popular media through films, television, digital platforms, and commercial entertainment.

 Some places and cities in the United States have organized streetball programs, operated similarly to midnight basketball programs.
 Many cities also host their own weekend-long streetball tournaments, with Hoop-It-Up and the Houston Rockets' Blacktop Battle being two of the most popular.
 Holcombe Rucker had a big impact on streetball when he created a league in New York City, and it was later dedicated to him and named Rucker Park.
 Since the mid-2000s, streetball has seen an increase in media exposure through television shows such as ESPN's Street Basketball and City Slam, as well as traveling exhibitions such as the AND1 Mixtape Tour, YPA, and Ball4Real.

 It is also popular in other countries, such as the Philippines.
 Many Filipino streets have their own basketball court.
 Tournaments are also organized, especially during the summer and holiday season.
 Divisions are divided into four brackets, Mosquito (ages 7 to 13), Midget (ages 14 to 17), Junior (ages 18 to 25), and Senior division (ages 26 and up).
 In France, Quai 54 takes place every summer.
 It is one of the biggest streetball tournaments in the world.